mindsmiths/docs/docs/Basic Agents: Tutorials/Armory tutorial/adding-images.md

 ---

 # Adding images to screens
-**TO-DO** change the title name

 You can easily use images on screens.
-To try it out, you can add the media content to the `services/armory/public` directory, and add it normally by adding an ImageComponent to your screen:
+To try it out, you can add the media content to the `services/armory/public` directory, and add it normally by adding an `ImageComponent` to your screen:

 ```java title="models/agents/Nola.java"
 public void showExampleScreen() {